JustinMi/JustinMi.github.io/_posts/2017-05-01-reddit-message.md

 > "...after reading about Berkeley's CS courses and how great it is, I'm really starting to question whether I'm screwed by going to UConn"

 Yes, I do think that Berkeley's CS courses are very well-run and well-taught, and I am admitedly very proud of the EECS department here. **_However, I do not think that you are screwed by going to UConn._** At Berkeley, we don't learn deeper things than other schools; we don't get exposed to secret data structures or secret algorithms; everything that gets taught here is easily accessible and commonly taught.
-I took a quick look at your DS course (CS 2100, I believe?) and I am very confident that it will teach you much of the same things we learn in 61B.
+I took a quick look at your DS course and I am very confident that it will teach you much of the same things we learn in 61B.
 You will not be behind.

 >  "I mainly chose UConn out of cost and it's not totally bad CS program"

 I think you made a good decision.

-> "Just in your opinion, do you by chance know anything about the CS program at UConn, and whether it's at all good?
+> "Just in your opinion, do you by chance know anything about the CS program at [my school], and whether it's at all good?
 Should I be concerned with the pedigree of schools, in general?
 That is, whether it'll help me get a nice job/internship?"

 Sorry, I am not familiar with it.
 But I also observe that the CS industry cares less about "prestige" than other industries.
 I genuinely believe that you (and I!) have just as much a change to get a great internship as, say, a Stanford student.

 > "It seems Berkeley students have so much "firepower"... how they're prepared for medium-hard interview questions and help get internships through it"

 We do get internships indirectly from 61B, because like I mentioned in my post the class provides a great foundation.
 However, the emphasis is on _foundation_.
 This class alone does not give students Google internships.
 Grinding leetcode.com problems does.
 Reading coding blogs does.
 Doing mock interviews with friends does.
 And these are all things anyone can do, regardless of whether they have taken 61B specifically.
-Likewise, I predict that CS 2100 will not give you all the prep you need for interview questions.
+Likewise, I predict that your DS&A course will not give you all the prep you need for interview questions.
 And that's ok!
 You seem to be driven enough that you will prep well enough for them yourself.

 > "I know it sounds like a lot, but four months is also a lot"